Application deadline: September 20, 2013 (11:59am CET).

-|The recent introduction of robots with compliant capabilities into the robotics market has opened up a host of new, human-centric research possibilities, for scientists working in the fields of robot learning and social robotics.
-Two examples include kinesthetic teaching and human-robot cooperation.
-Because robots are no longer “put behind fences”, they are increasingly capable of executing tasks in collaboration with human users.
-Such human-robot collaboration requires engineers to make drastic changes in the way robots move, learn and interact with users.
-This PhD proposal addresses the problem of transferring collaborative manipulation skills to robots in a user-friendly manner.
-Such skills involve rich and diverse behaviors such as the assignment of leader/follower behaviors, passive/active roles switching, specialization, turn-taking, compliance, inter-agent synchronization, action anticipation, and the use of non-verbal cues to communicate intent.|
+|The recent introduction of compliant robots into the robotics market has opened up a host of new human-centric research possibilities in robot learning.
+Because robots are no longer put behind fences (as in large manufacturing plants), they are increasingly capable of executing tasks in collaboration with human users.
+Such human-robot collaboration requires drastic changes in the way robots skills are represented, with the way they move, learn, react, and physically interact with the users and environment.|

 The perspective is to go beyond reference trajectory tracking control by exploiting the active and/or intrinsic compliance of bimanual robots.
 With the fast development of these new robot technologies, one key element for robot learning by imitation and exploration is to encode the learned skills in compact probabilistic models.
 The aim is to guarantee generalization and adaptation, while handling the growth in the number of actuators and sensors.
 The principle of reducing the complexity of a nonlinear trajectory by encoding it as a superposition of simpler local motion elements (or movement primitives) will be extended to concepts such as impedance primitives or synergy primitives.